 Where is Copán?

-The ruins of Copán are located in the valley of the same name, in the west corner of Honduras, near the border with neighbouring Guatemala.
-The Copán valley is 12.5km from east to west and 2 to 4km from north to south.
-The modern town of Copán Ruinas is within walking distance from the main archeological site and has many hotels offering accommodation for a wide range of travel budgets.
+The ruins of Copán are located in a small valley of the same name, in the west corner of Honduras, near the border with neighbouring Guatemala.
+The modern town of Copán Ruinas is within walking distance from the main archeological site and has many hotels offering accommodation for a very wide range of travel budgets.

 How to get there

-You can get to Copán driving either from Tegucigalpa or from San Pedro Sula.
-From Tegucigalpa you would drive through Gracias, which is one of the most beautiful colonnial cities in Honduras.
-If you did it from San Pedro Sula, you would drive through Santa Bárbara, an area known for hand-made hats and other interesting straw-woven handcrafts.
+If you drove from San Pedro Sula, you would pass through Santa Bárbara, an area known for hand-made hats and other interesting straw-woven handcrafts.
+But if you did it from Tegucigalpa, you'd get to see Gracias, which is one of the more pintoresque colonnial towns in Honduras.
 Either way, you'd be on roads winding up and down the Honduran mountains, which makes for both beautiful natural scenery and a very interesting drive.

-Copán can also be reached by road from Guatemala, the border is only a few kilometers due west.
+Copán can also be reached by road from Guatemala - the border is a few kilometers due west.

 History of Copán